psychoph/psychoph.github.io/_posts/2019/2019-01-01-waterdeep-fantasy-ground-module-release-notes.markdown

   - DMs Guild
   - Release Notes
   - Waterdeep
+  - Dungeons and Dragons
+  - DnD
+  - Faerun
 excerpt: "I want to make the Waterdeep Fantasy Grounds Module the best module for Waterdeep and a serious time saver for DMs.
 I am working towards publishing updates to the Module every two weeks.
 Over the next two weeks I will be focusing on noble family crests, villa descriptions and battlemaps."
 excerpt-img: "/media/dmsg/waterdeepfglogo.png"
 author: Jason Hardin